Michigan State vs. USC: Odds, spread, over/under - NCAA Tournament First Round

 Michigan State vs. USC Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted on different sportsbooks.
+See the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite